patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_<br>

 _-Prepare a class diagram which corresponds to a system which will be implemented.<br>
--Take a UML model and implement software using it._
+-Take a UML model and implement software using it._-->

 ## Codio Activity
 - [Double day](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%204/codio_doubleday.py)